qdm12/gluetun-wiki/setup/openvpn-configuration-file.md

 - `OPENVPN_CIPHERS`, if set, adds or overrides `data-ciphers` and `data-ciphers-fallback`
 - `OPENVPN_AUTH`, if set, adds or overrides `auth`.
 - `OPENVPN_MSSFIX`, if set, adds or overrides `mssfix`.
-- `VPN_ENDPOINT_PORT`, if set, overrides the port of the remote connection found in the file.
+- `OPENVPN_ENDPOINT_PORT`, if set, overrides the port of the remote connection found in the file.

 #### Ignored variables